 If you are submitting a grant application on behalf of a consortium, a member organisation or a newly created organisation must be appointed as the 'lead organisation'.
-Only the lead organisation will enter into an grant agreement with the Commonwealth and will be responsible for the grant.
+Only the lead organisation will enter into a grant agreement with the Commonwealth and will be responsible for the grant.
 The lead organisation must complete the application form and identify all other members of the proposed consortium in the application.
 The application must include a letter of support from each organisation involved in the grant.
 Each letter of support should include:

-- an overview of how the consortium will work together to complete the grant activity - an outline of the relevant experience and/or expertise of the consortium members - the roles/responsibilities of consortium members and the resources they will contribute (if any)

-- details of a nominated management level contact officer - details of the lead organisation.
+- details of the partner organisation and an overview of how the consortium will work together to complete the grant activity - an outline of the relevant experience and/or expertise of the consortium members - the roles/responsibilities of consortium members and the resources they will contribute (if any) - details of a nominated management level contact officer - details of the lead organisation. - Applications must be submitted between the published opening and closing dates.
+Late applications will not be accepted.